Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Matchup vs. Kansas City

-- Prescott's 249 passing yards in one matchup against the Chiefs are 50.5 fewer yards than his over/under in Sunday's game.
+- Prescott had 249 passing yards in one matchup against the Chiefs, 50.5 yards fewer than his over/under for Sunday.

 - Prescott threw multiple touchdown passes in that contest against the Chiefs.